jaantollander/masters-thesis/content/20_background.md

 Each server is connected to one or more storage units called *Lustre targets*.

 *Metadata Servers (MDS)* provide access to file metadata and handle metadata operations for Lustre clients.
-The metadata, such as filenames, directories, permissions, and file layout, is stored on *Metadata Targets (MDT)*, which are storage units attached to an MDS.
+The metadata, such as filenames, permissions, and file layout, is stored on *Metadata Targets (MDT)*, which are storage units attached to an MDS.
 On the other hand, *Object Storage Servers (OSS)* provide access to and handle file data operations for Lustre clients.
 The file data is stored in one or more objects, each object on a separate *Object Storage Target (OST)*, which is a storage unit attached to an OSS.
 Finally, the *Management Server (MGS)* stores configuration information for the Lustre file system and provides it to the other components.